Relational Resonance Relational Resonance Couples and Individual Therapy in Enfield and Online

 Where do sessions take place?

-I offer online couples therapy and in-person couples therapy from rooms close to Enfield Town, Enfield Chase and Winchmore Hill stations.
+I see couples online wherever you are, and in person from rooms near Enfield Town, Enfield Chase and Winchmore Hill.

 Reading Room

-A quieter place to explore longer pieces on relationships, emotional life, and recurring struggles.
+A quieter place for longer pieces on relationships, emotional life, and the struggles that keep returning.

 When you feel ready